-Yelp, Google, and Bing are just a handful of popular sites that have become household names.
+Google and Bing are just a couple of popular sites that have become household names.
 We use them on autopilot to accomplish certain tasks and access information as quickly as possible.
 Whether that’s booking a hotel room, finding a restaurant, or even picking out a Halloween costume, the first line of attack in 2019 is a smartphone or computer.
 This new consumer behavior has had a huge impact on healthcare providers — and even more so on rheumatologists.

 Based on recent studies, more than 50% of rheumatologists suffer from incorrect data online — or they don’t have a digital footprint at all.
 As much frustration as this might cause providers, it’s a much bigger pain point for patients seeking care.

 The modern-day patient journey has drastically changed from what most rheumatologists are used to.
 Finding a doctor today is no different than finding a hotel room, with the internet playing a critical role in the patient’s search for care.
 As reported by NBC, “80 percent of internet users, or about 93 million Americans, have searched for a health-related topic online, according to a study released Wednesday by the Pew Internet & American Life Project.
 That’s up from 62 percent of internet users who said they went online to research health topics in 2001.”